Thank you for considering Nicholls State University’s College of Education for your advanced post baccalaureate training.

 Whether you are pursuing a degree in curriculum and instruction, educational leadership, school counseling, clinical mental health counseling or school psychology, you will find a dedicated faculty ready to assist you in obtaining your graduate degree.

 The College of Education is fully accredited by NCATE.
-All of our graduate program have recently been redesigned to meet national specialty association and Louisiana State Department of Education guidelines.
+All of our graduate programs have recently been redesigned to meet national specialty association and Louisiana State Department of Education guidelines.
+Additionally, our Clinical Mental Health and School Counseling programs are both accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 The College of Education is centrally located on campus in Polk Hall.
 Our diverse faculty are experienced educators ready to help you achieve your goals.
 Thanks again for selecting Nicholls for your graduate training.

-Get hands-on experience counseling individuals and couples in our campus Psychology Counseling Clinic.
+Get hands-on experience counseling individuals and couples in our campus Counselor Training Clinic.

 Looking for a place to study?